Atlanta Relocation Specialists

 What Your Budget Buys

 At comparable price points, Atlanta typically offers 30-50% more square footage, significantly larger lots, and often newer construction with modern finishes.
-A $750K budget that buys a renovated 1,600 sq ft Craftsman on a 5,000 sq ft lot in a good Portland neighborhood can access a 3,000+ sq ft home on a quarter acre in Atlanta's equivalent areas.
-For luxury buyers, the differential is even more dramatic.
-What costs $1.5M in Lake Oswego or Portland Heights translates to estate-level properties in Buckhead or Sandy Springs.
+A $750K budget that buys a renovated 1,600 sq ft Craftsman on a 5,000 sq ft lot in a good Portland neighborhood can often access a 3,000+ sq ft home on a quarter acre in Atlanta's equivalent areas.
+For luxury buyers, the differential is often even more dramatic.
+What costs $1.5M in Lake Oswego or Portland Heights may translate to estate-level properties in Buckhead or Sandy Springs.
+Tech-corridor families often look first toward Alpharetta for newer construction and top-rated schools.

 Living Here